searchivarius/long_doc_rank_model_analysis_v2/README.md

+# MINI-REVISION

+We create a mini-revision to address reviewer comments in June 2025, it can be found in the root of the repository.
+Feel free to use [this direct link](pos_bias_mini_revision.pdf).

 # REPRODUCIBILITY GUIDELINES

 This repository accompanies a paper to facilitate its reproducibility: "Positional Bias in Long-Document Ranking: Impact, Assessment, and Mitigation".